 On March 23, 2010, President Obama signed into the law the Affordable Care Act which strengthens Medicare and includes provisions that will reduce fraud and close the gap in Medicare prescription drug coverage known as the donut hole.
 The reforms will not be implemented all at once but rather in stages.

 Portions of the law have already taken effect while other regulations will be implemented through 2014 and beyond.
-Some benefits of the law directly related to Medicare are:
+Some benefits of the law directly related to Medicare is:

 For more information please go to: www.medicare.gov or call 1-800-MEDICARE (1-800-633-4227).
 Additionally, look for more details in your Medicare and You handbook which Medicare mails to beneficiaries in the fall and which is also available at: www.medicare.gov.Some information on this fact sheet is from www.healthcare.gov.